Our Teachers

 My journey of wellbeing and self-care started with meditation and mental training when I was about 20 years old.
 This experience enabled me to go beyond my personal limits and I became the first Swiss person to swim across the English Channel in 1988.
 A 20-year sports career in long-distance running, triathlon and mountaineering followed.

 As a balance to sports and my office work at UNCTAD, I discovered the world of yoga about 15 years ago.
 To deepen my knowledge, I completed an Ayuryoga teacher training by Remo Rittiner in Zurich.
 Two yoga therapist trainings at the same school followed.
-The longer I practice yoga (and the older I become), I see the amazing health benefits yoga offers and I am delighted to share this precious knowledge with others...
+The longer I practice yoga and the "younger" I get, I see the amazing health benefits of yoga and I am delighted to share this precious knowledge with others...

 Satya Jennings